cloudfoundry-attic/ouroboros-release/README.md

 Ouroboros release is a Bosh release for putting heavy load on Loggregator.

-The name Ouroboros comes from the [serpent eating itself](ouroboros).
+The name Ouroboros comes from the [serpent eating itself][ouroboros].
 With such a name, the ouroboros job reads from the firehose of one Loggregator deployment and writes all the log traffic out into another Loggregator deployment.
 The ouroboros process is simply a firehose nozzle.